 King County Local Services

-Small businesses in unincorporated King County hurt by COVID-19 can apply for grants starting June 26
+“Revive and thrive”: Small businesses in unincorporated King County hurt by the COVID-19 pandemic can now apply for grants of up to $25,000

 As part of King County’s initiative to help our region recover from the pandemic, the King County Council has dedicated $4.5 million to help small business owners in unincorporated areas.

 With extremely dry conditions, King County Fire Marshal strongly urges residents to avoid discharging fireworks this year

 While the weather has returned to more typical cool and cloudy weather, King County Fire Marshal Chris Ricketts says the safest thing residents can do is avoid discharging fireworks this year, given the recent hot, dry weather.